Fact checked

 When should I create a will

-Creating a will is an important responsibility of an adult and can be created once you reach the age of majority in your province or territory (visit our Glossary to find the age of majority in your province) barring certain exceptions.
+Creating a will is an important responsibility of any adult and you can make your own once you reach the age of majority in your province or territory (visit our Glossary to find the age of majority in your province) barring certain exceptions.

 An Angus Reid study commissioned by Willful in 2019 found that over 57% of Canadians don’t have a will.
-Life is unpredictable but having a will can help us prepare for the unexpected and protect our loved ones from future chaos and complications.
+That's 57% of Canadians who don't have a plan in place to look after their loved ones when they're gone.

 What Drives People To Make A Legal Will?

-While all adults should have a will, here are some key factors that drive people to create their will:
+While all adults should have a will, here are some key life events that may mean it's time to create or update yours:

 • You recently got married or remarried, or are contemplating marriage – in many Canadian provinces, marriage revokes a will unless it was made in contemplation of marriage